plinder-org/plinder/docs/contribution/pipeline.md

 - `tasks.make_sub_dbs`: creates the `holo` and `apo` sub-databases
   - This is a task that is called once
   - It uses the `foldseek` and `mmseqs` databases
-  - It uses `index/entry_chains.parquet` to select holo, apo, and predicted chain IDs without repeating entry-wide chain metadata on every ligand row
+  - It uses the protein rows in `index/entry_chains.parquet` to select holo, apo, and predicted chain IDs without repeating entry-wide chain metadata on every ligand row; DNA/RNA rows remain annotation-only
   - Side effects include writing the following files:
     - `dbs/subdbs/holo_foldseek/**`
     - `dbs/subdbs/apo_foldseek/**`